-- B. Serve as professional staff to decision-making and advisory boards. - of its provisions. - D. Perform civil engineering duties as required to facilitate customer response to - F. Work with Planning and Public Services staff on inspection and acceptance of infrastructure and maintenance of rights-of-way and easements.
+- B. Serve as professional staff to decision-making and advisory boards. - C. Take action authorized by this code to ensure compliance with or to prevent violations of its provisions. - D. Perform civil engineering duties as required to facilitate customer response to inquiries on drainage, plan reviews and other engineering responsive abilities. - E. Maintain close working relationship with regional, state, and federal regulatory agencies. - F. Work with Planning and Public Services staff on inspection and acceptance of infrastructure and maintenance of rights-of-way and easements.